Death of the Virgin (van der Goes)

-History and description
+Commission

+The Death of the Virgin is first recorded in a 1777 inventory of the Cistercian Ten Duinen Abbey in Bruges, Belgium.
+The painting was almost certainly commissioned; the art historian Till-Holger Borchert believes that Johannes Crabbe (Jan Crabbe) commissioned the painting for the Ten Duinen abbey.

-Death of the Virgin was almost certainly painted on commission and along with his Monforte and Portinari altarpieces is one of van der Goes most important works.
-It is likely one of his last paintings finished before he died.
-According to art historian Till-Holger Borchert, the panel "belongs to the most impressive and artistically mature achievements of Early Netherlandish painting".
-According to Lorne Campbell, the painting is van der Goes' "most idiosyncratic masterpiece".
+Along with his Monforte and Portinari Altarpiece, it is one of van der Goes's most important, but likely one of the last paintings completed before his death in 1482.
+According to Borchert the panel "belongs to the most impressive and artistically mature achievements of Early Netherlandish painting", while Lorne Campbell described the painting as van der Goes's "most idiosyncratic masterpiece".

+Description

-Mary is shown lying in a blue robe with a white headdress on a timber bed with her head resting on a white pillow against a headboard.
+Mary is depicted lying in a blue robe with a white headdress on a timber bed, her head resting on a white pillow against a headboard.
 Her skin is thin and pallid, her hands clasped in prayer.
 She is surrounded by the twelve apostles who crowd around her bed.
 Peter is dressed in the white robes of a priest and holds a candle which in the then contemporary ritual will be handed to the dying woman.
 Above her Christ appears in a halo of light, holding his arms open to receive Mary's soul, while his palms are open to display the wounds sustained at Calvary.
 With this gesture, Christ identifies himself as both redeemer and conqueror of death.

-The Death marks a break in van der Goes style; line has become more important, setting is eliminated and the image lacks depth and is tightly contracted with only the bed, door and the body of the Virgin giving spatial indicators.
+Death of the Virgin marks a break in van der Goes's style; line has become more important, setting is eliminated and the image lacks depth and is tightly contracted with only the bed, door and the body of the Virgin giving spatial indicators.
 It is renowned for not showing the apostles either in the traditional idealised manner nor as conventional figure types, but instead representing each as a unique individual, displaying their grief through a range of expressions and gestures, from sorrow and despair, to empathy and compassion.
-Because the artist has not used traditional representation it is difficult to identify each apostle.
+Because the artist has not used traditional representation, it is difficult to identify each apostle.

-The work is the best known and famous of one of a number of paintings after the death of Mary attributed to van der Goes or followers.
-Some art historians, including Friedrich Winkler (1964), believe he painted at least three versions, although it is generally accepted that preparatory sketches made for the Bruges work were later copied reproduced as paintings by late 15th century followers.
-Two similar paintings in the Berlin State Museums, the National Gallery, London, are attributed as "after van der Goes".
+The work is the best-known of several paintings after the death of Mary attributed to van der Goes or followers.
+A copy is in St. Salvator's Cathedral(Bruges) treasury, and two similar paintings are in the Berlin State Museums, the National Gallery, London, are attributed as "after van der Goes".
 They are usually thought to be later versions of a pen on paper drawing in the Herzog Anton Ulrich Museum, Brunswick, probably a copy of an original preparatory sketch by van der Goes.
 These works are similar to the Bruges paintings, but show the image in reverse.
-Infra-red photography shows that the composition was planned a highly detailed manner before the underdrawing was applied.
+Infra-red photography shows that the composition was planned in a highly detailed manner before the underdrawing was applied.
 Art historian Lorne Campbell writes, "it is possible that the Brunswick drawing reflects one of his earliest ideas for the Bruges painting and that the Berlin, Prague and London pictures echo, however distantly, a later stage in his development of the Bruges composition.